Pilot-tone assisted 16-QAM photonic wireless bridge operating at 250 GHz: DSP and experimental arrangement

 \section{DSP and experimental arrangement}

-In this paper the pilot tone and the signal are generated via the single sideband-with carrier (SSB-C) modulation format, which is implemented via an IQ modulator and a digital Hilbert transform (see Fig.~\ref{DSP} (a)) \cite{Gonzalez-Guerrero2018SingleSystems}.
-The pilot tone-to-signal power ratio (PTSPR), whose optimum value depends on the amount of noise present in the system, is set by adjusting the IQ modulator bias.
-For low PTSPRs, the modulator is biased close to null; for high PTSPRs, on the other hand, the biasing points are set closer to quadrature.
+In this paper, the pilot tone and the signal were generated via the SSB-C modulation format, which was implemented with an IQ modulator and a digital Hilbert transform as shown in Fig.~\ref{DSP} (a).
+To limit the bandwidth of the signal a pair of root raised cosine (RRC) filters with $ \alpha = 0.1$ were applied before digital up-conversion.

+In Fig.~\ref{DSP} (b), the DSP used for tone-assisted carrier recovery is illustrated.
+The frequency offset estimation (FOE) block comprises a peak search and a down-conversion operation.
+After resampling to 2 samples per symbol the phase noise compensation (PNC) takes place.
+This is done by: a) filtering out the pilot tone with a complex filter, b) shifting the filtered tone to DC and 3) mixing the pilot tone with the original unfiltered signal.
+After PNC, matched filtering is applied and the signal is equalized with the radius directed and decision-directed equalizers (RDE and DDE, respectively).

-The carrier recovery approach implemented in this work combines the tone assisted technique (see Fig.~\ref{DSP} (b)) and the square QAM-adapted Viterbi-Viterbi (VV) algorithm \cite{Seimetz2008LaserEstimation}.
-The former is used for frequency offset estimation (FOE) and phase noise compensation (PNC).
-The latter, on the other hand, is only used to compensate a fixed phase offset and a very large averaging block is used.
-The fixed phase offset results from the biasing points of the I- and Q-components in the optical IQ modulator as detailed in \cite{Gonzalez-Guerrero2018ComparisonSystems}.
-In a practical system, this offset may be removed with a single-phase rotation without the Viterbi-Viterbi algorithm to reduce digital complexity \cite{Zhu2018}.
-Here, since we were constantly changing the modulator biasing points to adjust the PTSPR, the Viterbi- Viterbi algorithm was used to avoid measuring the phase offset at each PTSPR value.
-The receiver DSP, apart from carrier recovery, includes matched filtering and radius-directed and decision-directed equalization.
+An extra DSP block with the square QAM-adapted Viterbi Viterbi \cite{Seimetz2008} algorithm was used in this work between the RDE and the DDE.
+This was only used to compensate a fixed phase offset and a very large averaging block was used.
+The fixed phase offset results from the biasing points of the I- and Q-components in the optical IQ modulator as detailed in \cite{Gonzalez-Guerrero2018}.
+In a practical system, to reduce digital complexity, this offset may be removed by simply adding the proper phase value to the filtered tone \cite{Zhu2018}.
+Here, since we were constantly changing the modulator biasing points to adjust the pilot-tone to signal power ratio (PTSPR, see 2 paragraphs below), the Viterbi Viterbi algorithm was used to avoid measuring the phase offset at each PTSPR value.

+An important design parameter of the pilot-tone assisted carrier recovery is the filter used for PNC.
+In Fig.~\ref{FIRfilters}, the penalty of two different finite impulse response (FIR) filters is plotted against the linewidth-symbol time $(\Delta\nu\times \textnormal{T})$ ratio (details of the simulations can be found in appendix~\ref{sec.9}).
+These two filters were chosen due to their previous use in the literature: the Gaussian filter was used in \cite{Morsy-Osman2011} and \cite{Randel2010a}, whereas the Hamming filter was employed in \cite{Zhang2012a} and \cite{Zhang2012}.
+As can be seen, the Gaussian filter outperforms the Hamming-windowed filter at low and high $(\Delta\nu\times \textnormal{T})$ ratios.
+The advantage of using a large filter order can also be seen at low ratios, where the required filter bandwidth is small (see section~\ref{sec.5} for guidelines in the optimization of the filter bandwidth with respect to laser linewidth) and the width of the impulse response becomes very large.